 - Whatever It Takes is an average ITV one-off drama about a trainee police officer who gets caught having sex with a footballer and becomes one of these, suffering the full effects of celebrity.
 She is "replaced" by another one, oddly enough played by an actress who had been in Waterloo Road.

-- This song from A Bit of Fry and Laurie.
+- From A Bit of Fry and Laurie:

 Hacker: The Daily Mirror is read by people who think they run the country; The Guardian is read by people who think they ought to run the country; The Times is read by people who actually do run the country; the Daily Mail is read by the wives of the people who run the country; the Financial Times is read by people who own the country; The Morning Star is read by people who think the country ought to be run by another country; and The Daily Telegraph is read by people who think it is.

 - In "A Conflict of Interest", Hacker claims to know exactly who reads each British Newspaper (also the source of the page quote):

 Humphrey: Prime Minister, what about the people who read The Sun?

 Bernard: Sun readers don't care who runs the country, as long as she's got big tits.